Wendell Sailor: Television career

 Sailor was a contestant on Dancing with the Stars in 2006.
 In 2010, Sailor became a regular panelist on Channel Nine's The NRL Footy Show and was contestant on Australia's Greatest Athlete.
 He came last out of eight sporting competitors.
 In 2011, he became the co-host of Channel Seven's Australia's Greatest Athlete, alongside Mark Beretta, and was a panelist on Foxtel's NRL on FOX.
 In 2011 Sailor participated in The Celebrity Apprentice Australia.
 In 2012, Sailor appeared Monday and Friday mornings on Channel Ten Breakfast to preview and review all the NRL action.
 On 11 June 2015, Sailor appeared on an episode of The NRL Footy Show, where he competed in an 'Iron Arm Challenge' to raise money for charity, against former NRL player Ben Ross.
 During the proceedings, an accident occurred and Ross broke his arm before being immediately rushed to hospital.

 In 2018, Sailor is to be sideline reporter on sports entertainment series Australian Spartan..

 In 2019, Sailor appeared as 'the Rhino' in the first season of Network 10's The Masked Singer Australia.

+Personal life

+On 6 December 2025, it was revealed that Sailor had been released on bail after allegedly being arrested for obstructing traffic by standing in a busy road at Wollongong.
+Sailor then allegedly wrestled with police before being subdued.
+It was reported that multiple calls had been made to police stating Sailor was running and yelling in the middle of the road.
+Bystanders reported that Sailor looked like he was under the influence of drugs and alcohol.

+On 23 February, Sailor pleaded guilty to resisting police following the late-night incident in Wollongong.
+He was released on bail and due to be sentenced on the 23 March 2026.